Kinfe123/farm-ui/README.md

 ## Contributing

-If you're interested in contributing to Float UI, please read our [contributing guide](https://github.com/MarsX-dev/floatui/blob/main/CONTRIBUTING.md) to learn about our development process before submitting a pull request.
+If you're interested in contributing to FarmUI, please read our [contributing guide](https://github.com/MarsX-dev/floatui/blob/main/CONTRIBUTING.md) to learn about our development process before submitting a pull request.